eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_create_smart_contracts_guide.md

 ### Primary Indexes

-A primary index in EOS is a unique identifier for each row in the multi-index table.
+A primary index is a unique identifier for each row in the multi-index table.
 It is defined explicitly using the `primary_key()` member function.
 This function must be defined within the `struct` that represents the table, and must return a value that uniquely identifies each row.
 In the `hello` smart contract we already have a primary index defined for the `user_balance` table structure definition.

 ```cpp
 uint64_t primary_key() const { return user.value; }